 There was no turning back at this point, so I went inside kept walking for in deep darkness just to fall in a hole, filled with what seemed to be blood, I went deep in it that, it covered my whole body but I managed to get out of it.

-After getting to the other side of that pit, I started walking soaking wet of something I still don’t know what is, I reentered the same room with the stones in the wall…
+After getting to the other side of that pit, I started walking soaking wet of something I still don’t know what is, I reentered the same room with the stones in the wall . . .

 For the first time I felt I was going in circles, I decided to wait and take a moment to catch my breath, before continuing wherever this road was leading me.
 I did notice that the main pyramid shaped red stone was facing down, everything was exactly the same but the stone.

-I just stood there confused and trying to think on what to do…
+I just stood there confused and trying to think on what to do . . .

 Then I felt something rubbing my back, without seeing what it was, I could just feel a twinge like a little spot on my skin was pierced, but from that spot three marks rubbed their way to my private parts, somehow, I was being caressed in a very wild and possessing manner.